Google Has Dropped Google

 Because Google is the most popular search engine, many webmasters have become eager to influence their website's Google rankings.
 An industry of consultants has arisen to help websites increase their rankings on Google and on other search engines.
 This field, called search engine optimization, attempts to discern patterns in search engine listings, and then develop a methodology for improving rankings to draw more searchers to their client's sites.
 Search engine optimization encompasses both "on page" factors (like body copy, title elements, H1 heading elements and image alt attribute values) and Off Page Optimization factors (like anchor text and PageRank).
 The general idea is to affect Google's relevance algorithm by incorporating the keywords being targeted in various places "on page", in particular the title element and the body copy (note: the higher up in the page, presumably the better its keyword prominence and thus the ranking).
 Too many occurrences of the keyword, however, cause the page to look suspect to Google's spam checking algorithms.
 Google has published guidelines for website owners who would like to raise their rankings when using legitimate optimization consultants.
 It has been hypothesized, and, allegedly, is the opinion of the owner of one business about which there have been numerous complaints, that negative publicity, for example, numerous consumer complaints, may serve as well to elevate page rank on Google Search as favorable comments.
 The particular problem addressed in The New York Times article, which involvedDecorMyEyes, was addressed shortly thereafter by an undisclosed fix in the Google algorithm.
 According to Google, it was not the frequently published consumer complaints about DecorMyEyes which resulted in the high ranking but mentions on news websites of events which affected the firm such as legal actions against it.
 Google Search Consolehelps to check for websites that use duplicate or copyright content.

 Google's search engine normally accepts queries as a simple text, and breaks up the user's text into a sequence of search terms, which will usually be words that are to occur in the results, but one can also use Boolean operators, such as quotations marks (") for a phrase, a prefix such as "+", "-" for qualified terms (no longer valid, the '+' was removed from Google on October 19, 2011), or one of several advanced operators, such as "site:".
-The webpages of "Google Search Basics"describe each of these additional queries and options.
+The webpages of "Google Search Basics". describe each of these additional queries and options.
 Google's Advanced Search web form gives several additional fields which may be used to qualify searches by such criteria as date of first retrieval.

 the logo on Google's webpage will change to a special version, known as a "Google Doodle".
 This is a picture, drawing, or animation that includes the logo.
 It is usually done for a special event or day although not all of them are well known.
 Clicking on the Doodle links to a string of Google search results about the topic.
 The first was a reference to the Burning Man Festival in 1998, and others have been produced for the birthdays of notable people like Albert Einstein, historical events like the interlocking Lego block's 50th anniversary and holidays like Valentine's Day.
 Some Google Doodles have interactivity beyond a simple search, such as the famous "Google Pacman" version that appeared on May 21, 2010.